Chrome Flags: Useful Settings Worth Enabling (2026)

 Do not enable this unless you are actively doing that kind of local development.
 It is a security-weakening flag.

-16. Enable WebAssembly Features — Developer Utility
+11. Experimental WebAssembly — Developer Utility

 A Sensible Starter Set